 1. MOOSOO Vacuum Cleaner Corded 17KPa Suction Stick Vacuum for Hard Floor With 2-Pack HEPA Filters, D600

 While weighing in at 2.8 pounds, this hardwood floor vac has a high-powered built-in brush motor with a faster speed.
-This vac even has a much longer and more powerful service life.
+This vac even has a much longer and more full-service life.
 With a bonus handheld vac, you can get into smaller spaces that the bigger vacuum cannot reach.

 2. Compact C1 Pure Suction Canister Vacuum Cleaner

-The Compact C1 is small enough to store in small spaces yet is powerful enough to do the same amount of cleaning as an upright or stick vacuum.
+The Compact C1 is small enough to store in small spaces yet is powerful enough to do the same cleaning as an upright or stick vacuum.
 While it does use a bag, it is still easy to use.
-The floor head works for both carpets and hardwood floors really well.
-It is a great buy for anyone who finds bagless vacuums lacking in suction.
+The floor head works for both carpets and hardwood floors well.
+It is an excellent buy for anyone who finds bagless vacuums lacking suction.

-I have always used upright vacuums that did not require a bag but found that not all the dirt was trapped in the canister.
-With this bad boy, I can get all the dirt and dust off my hardwood floors better than the uprights I have used.
+I have always used upright vacuums that did not require a bag but found that they did not trap all the dirt in the canister.
+I can get all the dirt and dust off my hardwood floors better than the uprights I have used with this bad boy.

-The biggest advantage of this vacuum is not how powerful it is but how quiet it is despite its big sucking power.
+The most significant advantage of this vacuum is not how powerful it is but how quiet it is despite its considerable sucking power.